 2. GENERAL PROVISIONS

 2.1.
-These General Terms apply the Agreement.
+These General Terms apply to the Agreement.

 2.2.
 By entering into the Agreement, the Counterparty consents to be bound by the General Terms without any additional formalities (including without limitation without signing the General Terms or receiving a printed copy of the General Terms).

 2.3.
-Yango may amend the General Terms when considers necessary without the Counterparty’s consent and, notwithstanding anything to the contrary, such amended General Terms shall be binding on the Counterparty when they are made available via an Electronic Notice.
+Yango may amend the General Terms when it considers it necessary without the Counterparty’s consent and, notwithstanding anything to the contrary, such amended General Terms shall be binding on the Counterparty when they are made available via an Electronic Notice.

 3.1.
 Yango may conduct Supervision at any time and unlimited number of times without any particular reason and may choose any means and methods of the Supervision.

 3.2.
 The information and data obtained in a course of the Supervision shall not constitute the exclusive source for evaluation whether the Counterparty complies with the terms and conditions established by the Agreement, and Yango may use any other information and data to make such evaluation.

 3.3.
 The Counterparty shall timely, actively, and diligently assist Yango with anything that may be necessary to conduct the Supervision.
 The Counterparty’s failure to provide such assistance shall be considered as a material breach of the Agreement.